Hyperloop: United States

 In November 2017, Arrivo announced a concept for a maglev automobile transport system from Aurora, Colorado to Denver International Airport, the first leg of a system from downtown Denver.
 Its contract described potential completion of a first leg in 2021.
 In February 2018, Hyperloop Transportation Technologies announced a similar plan for a loop connecting Chicago and Cleveland and a loop connecting Washington and New York City.

 In 2018 the Missouri Hyperloop Coalition was formed between Virgin Hyperloop One, the University of Missouri, and engineering firm Black & Veatch to study a proposed route connecting St. Louis, Columbia, and Kansas City.

 On 19 December 2018, Elon Musk unveiled a 3 km tunnel below Los Angeles.
 In the presentation, a Tesla Model X drove in a tunnel on the predefined track (rather than in a low-pressure tube).
-According to Musk the costs for the system are US$10 million.
+According to Musk, the costs for the system are US$10 million.
 Musk said: "The Loop is a stepping stone toward hyperloop.
 The Loop is for transport within a city.
 Hyperloop is for transport between cities, and that would go much faster than 150 mph."

 The Northeast Ohio Areawide Coordinating Agency, or NOACA, partnered with Hyperloop Transportation Technologies to conduct a $1.3 million feasibility study for developing a hyperloop corridor route from Chicago to Cleveland and Pittsburgh for America's first multistate hyperloop system in the Great Lakes Megaregion.
-Hundreds of thousands of dollars already have been committed to the project.
+Hundreds of thousands of dollars have already been committed to the project.
 NOACA's Board of Directors has awarded a $550,029 contract to Transportation Economics & Management Systems, Inc. (TEMS) for the Great Lakes Hyperloop Feasibility Study to evaluate the feasibility of an ultra-high speed hyperloop passenger and freight transport system initially linking Cleveland and Chicago.